stackbit-projects/datformatiebv-a31ae/content/pages/index.md

         content: |
           We support existing solutions and solutions developed by us.
       - title: Management
-        content: |
+        content: >
-          We support existing solutions and solutions developed by us.
+          We manage general or very specific IT environments and keep them up-to-date.
   - section_id: testimonials
     type: section_testimonials
     title: Testimonials